PostHog/posthog.com/contents/tutorials/mixpanel-to-posthog.md

 topics: ["configuration", "events"]
 ---

 The need to migrate from a product analytics platform like Mixpanel to a fully-featured platform like PostHog is a common one.
 In this tutorial, we'll walk through how to pull, format, and ingest data from Mixpanel into PostHog.

+> Curious about the similarities and differences between the two platforms?
+Read our comparison of [PostHog vs Mixpanel](/blog/posthog-vs-mixpanel).

 To get started, you'll need both a Mixpanel account with data and a PostHog instance.
 We will use [a tool](https://github.com/stablecog/mixpanel-to-posthog), built by the team at [Stablecog](https://stablecog.com/), to migrate the data and users over.